 Advertising cookies can be created not only by the site you actually visit but also by other sites which use that same site to publish advertisements, information, widgets or other elements.
 These cookies can be used for targeted advertising, meaning specific advertisements will be shown depending on the websites that you visit.

-The cookies we use are technical cookies.
-They are stored in your browser for six months.
+Archireport only uses technical cookies.
+They are stored in your browser for six (6) months.

 We do not use advertising cookies.
 However, if we were to use advertising cookies at some time in the future, we would inform you in advance, allowing you to deactivate them if you so wish.

-This charter came into force on 1st october 2021.
+This Charter came into effect on 1 October 2021.

 SUBCONTRACTING AGREEMENT FOR PROCESSING PERSONAL DATA